 Assessing Your Home for a Child with Low Vision

-In addition to thinking about safety (See “Baby Proofing Your Home When Your Child Is Blind or Visually Impaired”), it is important to consider how to organize your home so your child will build skills by being able to learn and do things independently.
+In addition to thinking about safety (See “Baby Proofing Your Home When Your Child Is Blind or Low Vision”), it is important to consider how to organize your home so your child will build skills by being able to learn and do things independently.
 Talking to your child’s early intervention team about how to arrange your home to maximize your child’s independence and learning will be helpful.

 As you look around your house to see what changes would be helpful to your child, there are some basic elements to keep in mind: